Managing work at height permits digitally

 • Pre-use inspections: Conducted by workers before using any equipment, such as ladders, scaffolds, or fall protection systems

-• Periodic inspections: Performed by competent personnel at regular intervals, as specified by the manufacturer or regulatory requirements
+• Periodic inspections: Performed by competent and responsible persons at regular intervals, as specified by the manufacturer or regulatory requirements.

 Maintenance procedures should involve: